Rattandeep0500/hawkes-ofi-market-microstructure/README.md

 ≈ 0.68 bps
 ```

-This is a small short-horizon effect.

-It should be interpreted as evidence of directional predictive information, not as a guarantee of trading profitability.
+The effect is economically small and should be interpreted as short-horizon predictive information rather than guaranteed trading profitability.

 ---